- SEND Local Offer

 - A phased settling in period may be suggested if appropriate.

-- All parents whose children join the school after the start of the year are contacted by one of the Learning Mentors and a meeting is arranged.
+- All parents whose children join the school after the start of the year are contacted by our Inclusion Manager and a meeting is arranged.

 - When a teacher or a parent has raised concerns about a child’s progress, and targeted teaching has not met the child’s needs, the teacher will raise this with the Inclusion Manager.

-- Progress meetings take place every term where the class teacher, Inclusion Manager, Assistant Head and Head teacher discuss the progress of every child in the school.
+- Progress meetings take place every half term where the class teacher, all Learning Support Assistants, Inclusion Manager, Deputy Headteacher and Headteacher discuss the progress of every child in the school.
 Provision for children not making expected progress is always discussed.
 If your child is then identified as not making progress, parents will be informed if they have been placed in an intervention group or are to receive extra support.
 Being in an intervention group or getting extra support does not necessarily mean that your child is on the SEN register.
 Being placed on the SEN register is always discussed and agreed with parents first.

 - All parents are advised that teachers are available for meetings to discuss progress at any time of the year.